 - Are you wondering what the "W" represents in the first record of TrNum 1?
 The W records are wash sale deferrals attached to positions that were carried over from the previous tax year.

-In this case, there was a loss of ($1,243.56) on 40 shares of INTU in 2011.
-When the trader repurchased 60 shares of INTU on 12/26/2011, it triggered a wash sale and that loss could not be taken.
+In this case, there was a loss of ($1,243.56) on 40 shares of INTU.
+When the trader repurchased 60 shares of INTU later that year it triggered a wash sale and that loss could not be taken.
 Since the trader did not close those 60 shares before the end of the tax year, the loss was deferred until he finally closes the position.

 TradeLog automatically keeps track of these deferrals and creates the W records in the next-year data file.
-The W record represents a loss connected to the shares purchased on the same day, 12/26/2011 in this example.
+The W record represents a loss connected to the shares purchased on the same day.

 There are also M records which are used for mark-to-market accounting.

 - TradeLog formats option contracts in a consistent standard format, an important feature if you trade options with more than one broker.
 Notice the record for TrNum 3 in the Grid is for an option.
 The standard format includes the underlying ticker (AMLN), the expiration day, month, and year, then the strike price (7), and if it's a Call or Put (CALL).